orb-lang/cluster/doc/md/cluster.md

 custom constructors to be passed in, though that's not the main intention\.

+### \[/\] \#Todo Refactor Contract

+Cluster needs some hard thinking about how the existing pieces compose\.

+I'm going to finish hacking in the `seed_fn` feature, and making sure that the consequences are handled\.

+The meta\-issue is that more\-or\-less by definition, the contract can operate all of the rest of cluster\.

+This leaves us with some judgement calls as to how to proceed\.

+#### \[\#Todo\] Reconcile Builder and Creator

+This has been partially addressed\.

+The observation is that the constructor doesn't care whether it's a builder or not\.

+There's at least some case to be made that an order should create the subject, but I do intend to offer something along the lines of `replacebuilder` for cases where a genus has no need for the basal constructor\.

+This allows us to generate optimal code for cases where the order is 'abstract', which gets quote marks because it's user intention rather than, you guessed it, ontology\.
+One can imagine other cases where the superconstructor simply isn't germane\.

+There are some other useful protocols \(prehooks, notably\) which we can implement for orders which use a builder rather than a creator\.

+But we currently have to detect this distinction when specializing, which shouldn't be necessary\.

+##### \[ \] Implementation

+We're dealing with some fine distinctions here, briefly:

+A *constructor* is that which creates, builds, assigns a metatable to, and returns the instance\.
+For proper composability, these must be constructed by Cluster\.

+A *builder* receives the subject and arguments, \(presumably\) decorating the subject, and returning it, but without assignment\.
+For protocol consistency, this is the default for orders, and is the only option for genera\.

+A *creator* receives only arguments, and must return a subject\.
+Cluster doesn't care whether the subject is a passed argument or created de novo\.
+These may only be provided for orders\.
+The seed is the first argument, unless the seed is a function\.

+Currently, we have two code paths for an order, depending on whether a creator or builder is provided\.

+What we do here is turn an order builder into a creator, which is only slightly tricky given that the affected parameter is the second one\.

+This is better, because a builder\-free order can't do builder\-protocol stuff, which relies on `(seed, instance, ...)`, so the absence of a `builder` slot on `__meta` is meaningful\.

 ### order\(contract?\)

   Cluster, in keeping with Lua's philosophy, has no equivalent of a root